// Accounting Professor · SMU Cox

 At Cornell, I found my intellectual home in information economics.
 My doctoral work, with additional concentrations in both econometrics and finance, gave me the methodological toolkit to study the deep structure of price discovery.
 Since then, my research has followed the information — wherever it gets produced, wherever it's corrupted, wherever it fails to reach the people who need it.

 Today, my work spans from documenting racial bias in Wall Street analyst valuations, to exposing how pharmaceutical companies contractually suppress clinical trial results, to measuring the trillions in intangible assets that modern accounting systems systematically omit.
+The costs of these failures fall disproportionately on those with the least power to see them coming — retail investors without access, patients without expertise, minority-led firms without the benefit of the doubt.
 The through-line is always the same question: when information breaks, who pays?

 // teaching